-Khata is a legal document that is used for paying taxes with the municipality and that the person or the owner in whose name the property is owned is identified as the person liable to pay tax.
-Khata is however not a title deed and is an assessment of property for paying tax so that a record is maintained with the authorities.
+Khata is not a title deed and is an assessment of property for paying tax so that a record is maintained with the authorities.

-The importance of Khata is seen when the owner applies for water connection, electricity and for trade and building licenses.
-If it is BBMP A Khata property in Bangalore then the Owner has very little to worry as it is established that the person possess property that is approved by the government and the building is not illegal in any way.
+The importance of Khata is seen when the owner applies for water connection, electricity and trade and building licenses.
+If it is BBMP A Khata property in Bangalore, then the Owner has very little to worry about as it is established that the person possesses property that the government approves, and the building is not illegal in any way.

-This differentiation arose due to the fact that previously the B.B.M.P found that the illegal construction in and around Bangalore were also enjoying all the amenities provided by the municipality without paying any taxes.
+This differentiation arose because previously, the B.B.M.P found that the illegal construction in and around Bangalore was also enjoying all the municipality’s amenities without paying any taxes.

-In the case of A Khata property it stands to enjoy current and any future benefits that the government may proclaim and these are not allowed for B Khata properties.
-You will also come to know that if you own property in A Khata account then you are under the jurisdiction of B.B.M.P.
+In the case of A Khata property, it stands to enjoy current and any future benefits that the government may proclaim and these are not allowed for B Khata properties.
+You will also come to know that if you own property in A Khata account, you are under B.B.M.P’s jurisdiction.

 Why is A Khata Important for Property Owners of Bangalore..?

 The Khata, which literally means the account, has been a bane for Bangalore’s property owners.
 The chief reason for discontent is that the properties in and around Bangalore city have been segregated into two types.

 The first type is ‘A Khata’ properties are authorized and come under planned development of the city and therefore has all the advantages that come with it and the second type of Khata issued is B Khata where these are unauthorized sites/properties as they haven’t obtained the required sanctions or approvals from BBMP.